 If you’re an inexperienced online marketer and integrated marketing / intelligent targeting are news to you, go digest some traditional direct marketing books.
 If Drayton Bird’s classics are all you read, you’ll be onto a winner.

 Wryly, I wonder which direct marketing principles will be ‘discovered’ by fledgling marketers next.
-Lesson for businesses: check your Marketer’s or Agency’s experience and expertise before taking them on.
+Lesson for businesses: check your marketer’s or agency’s CV before taking them on.
 ‘Young and vibrant’ ain’t always what it’s cracked up to be, and competition is far too fierce to risk missing a direct marketing trick.

 No matter how small your business, don’t forget offline direct marketing… print is powerful stuff